 I promise, you’ll become more intuitive and sensitive to those around you and I’m not just talking about the ghosts!
 Who knows, you may just get the insight you need to resolve a pressing issue, reach out to a friend in need or even start a business.

-As we approach Dia de Los Muertos, I encourage you to celebrate your ancestors and those who’ve died before you.
+As we approach Halloween and Dia de Los Muertos, I encourage you to celebrate your ancestors and those who’ve died before you.
 Cook their favorite meal, play their favorite music, pull out photos of them and decorate with colorful flowers.

 Celebrating our dead is a great way to become more comfortable with the inevitable and hey, you may just get your dog to learn some new tricks in the process.